GPflow/GPflow/README.md

 ## What does GPflow do?

 GPflow implements modern Gaussian process inference for composable kernels and likelihoods.
-The [online user manual](http://gpflow.readthedocs.io/en/latest/) contains more details.
-The interface follows on from [GPy](http://github.com/sheffieldml/gpy), for more discussion of the comparison see [this page](http://gpflow.readthedocs.io/en/latest/intro.html#what-s-the-difference-between-gpy-and-gpflow).
+The [online user manual (develop)](http://gpflow.readthedocs.io/en/develop/)/[(master)](http://gpflow.readthedocs.io/en/master/) contains more details.
+The interface follows on from [GPy](http://github.com/sheffieldml/gpy), and the docs have further [discussion of the comparison](http://gpflow.readthedocs.io/en/develop/intro.html#what-s-the-difference-between-gpy-and-gpflow).

 GPflow uses [TensorFlow](http://www.tensorflow.org) for running computations, which allows fast execution on GPUs, and uses Python 3.5 or above.